microsoft/LightGBM/R-package/README.md

 For more details, see ["Writing R Extensions"](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Building-binary-packages).

 Packages built like this will only work for the minor version of R used to build them.
-They may or may not work across different versions of operating systems
+They may or may not work across different versions of operating systems.

 **Mac**

-Binary produced: `lightgbm_${VERSION}-r40-macos.tgz`
+Binary produced: `lightgbm_${VERSION}-r40-macos.tgz`.

 ```shell
 LGB_VERSION="3.0.0-1"